20 Career Overall Rank

-Sales in 2008 were poor in line with the market slump and the end of Lawson~Menzies specialist sales, resulting in her career clearance rate dropping from 65% to 61%.
+Sales in 2008 were poor, in line with the market slump and the end of Lawson~Menzies specialist sales.
+This resulted in her career clearance rate dropping below her somewhat respectable 65%.
 2009 brought a mixed bag of results, with 13 of the 32 works on offer selling, including a number of impressive sales upwards of $20,000 that sit just outside of the artist’s top ten records.
-Generally, the majority of the failures carried poor provenance, or were smaller paintings.
+Generally, the majority of the failures carried poor provenance or were smaller paintings.
 These results should not diminish the results for her finest pieces.
-Without these failures her sale rate would have been closer to a spectacular 81%, despite the vast majority of these works having spent such a short time between their original purchase and subsequent appearance at auction.
-However, not a single work managed to break the $10,000 barrier in 2010, with one work only just making it above in 2011.
-Since then only four works have sold for more than $24,000 with the highest price recorded in 2015 at $31,720.
+Without these failures, her sale rate would have been closer to a spectacular 81%, despite the vast majority of these works having spent such a short time between their original purchase and subsequent appearance at auction.

-Dorothy Napangardi was an artist of top calibre and her highest auction results gaver her one of the best records for any living artist.
+Dorothy Napangardi was an artist of top calibre and her highest auction results gave her one of the best records for any living artist at the time.
 Since 2009 she has constantly hovered between 20th and 25th on of the top 100 artists.
 However, this acclaim is unlikely to last indefinitely.
-She tragically died while still a relatively young woman and at just 50 years of age should have had many productive years ahead of her.
+She tragically died a relatively young woman.
+At just 50 years of age should have had many productive years ahead of her.
 The heat her career generated from the late 1990s to 2009 will be difficult to maintain now that her repertoire is finite.
 At the time of her death, her art practice was being severely compromised by the quantity of ‘copycat paintings’ that were being produced by members of her family and others that were sold under her name.
 The closure of Gallery Gondwana, her principle agent, did not help.
 Still, 2019 saw Napangardi included in a Sotheby's New York sale of important indigenous artists, where her two somewhat impressive works sold for AUD50,000